RausellLab/CelliD/README.md

 ## Companion Github repository CelliDPaperScript

-Companion Github repository with all R scripts and intermediate data representations required to reproduce all figurescan be found here https://github.com/RausellLab/CellIDPaperScript.
+Companion Github repository with R scripts and intermediate data representations required to reproduce all figures from the Cell-ID manuscript can be found here https://github.com/RausellLab/CellIDPaperScript.

 ## Updates
 You may follow us in Twitter for regular updates: https://twitter.com/AntonioRausell